Adenosine Viatris (Adenosine)

 Medical Conditions to Discuss

-Tell your doctor if you have allergies to theophylline, aminophylline, dipyridamole, carbamazepine, or other medicines; history of heart problems including blood pressure issues; heart transplant within the last 12 months; history of epilepsy or seizures; lung disease such as bronchitis or emphysema; or if you consume large amounts of caffeine.
+Tell your doctor if you have allergies to theophylline, aminophylline, dipyridamole, carbamazepine, or other medicines; history of heart problems including blood pressure issues; had a heart transplant within the last 12 months; history of epilepsy or seizures; lung disease such as bronchitis or emphysema; or consume large amounts of caffeine regularly.

 Pregnancy and Breastfeeding